-Projects in Execution Projects in Development
+■ Projects in Execution ■ Projects in Development

-See slide 22 for notes regarding this slide.
+See slide 21 for notes regarding this slide.
 EBITDA estimates are illustrative.
 Excludes potential M&A

 (1) Represents Valero's share of total project cost.
+(2) Timing of project subject to COVID-19 related delays.